 Although poverty is associated with poor mental health, our work found that it was not routinely discussed with patients within GP practice settings.
 Research on having difficult conversations with patients has found that practitioners do not always know how to broach issues that might seem sensitive or know how to respond to them effectively.
-We worked with low-income community partners and GPs to develop training to help practitioners feel confident in asking patients about their broader socioeconomic circumstances.
-Participants reported increased understanding of the causes of mental distress, provision of more appropriate treatment/support and better practice team coordination.
+We worked with GPs and partners within low-income communities to develop training to help practitioners feel confident in asking patients about their broader socioeconomic circumstances.
+Participants reported increased understanding of the causes of mental distress, provision of more appropriate treatment and support, and better practice team coordination.